-Thanks to an awesome co-worker of mine, Tom and I got to do a complimentary Christmas Lights tour with the London Bicycle Tour Company over the holidays.
+Thanks to an awesome co-worker of mine, my partner and I got to do a complimentary Christmas Lights tour with the London Bicycle Tour Company over the holidays.

 We arrived at Gabriel’s Wharf about ten minutes before the tour was due to start and we were greeted by Steve who gave us a pair of high-vis vests and Toblerone bars that luckily I didn’t crush immediately…